-Chapter 1 Effective Aeronautical Decision-Making Introduction The accident rate for helicopters has traditionally been higher than the accident rate of fixed-wing aircraft, probably due to the helicopter's unique capabilities to fly and land in more diverse situations than fixed-wing aircraft and pilot attempts to fly the helicopter beyond the limits of his or her abilities or beyond the capabilities of the helicopter.
+Chapter 13 Effective Aeronautical Decision-Making Introduction The accident rate for helicopters has traditionally been higher than the accident rate of fixed-wing aircraft, probably due to the helicopter's unique capabilities to fly and land in more diverse situations than fixed-wing aircraft and pilot attempts to fly the helicopter beyond the limits of his or her abilities or beyond the capabilities of the helicopter.
 With no significant improvement in helicopter accident rates for the last 20 years, the Federal Aviation Administration (FAA) has joined with various members of the helicopter community to improve the safety of helicopter operations.
 According to National Transportation Safety Board (NTSB) statistics, approximately 80 percent of all aviation accidents are caused by pilot error, the human factor.
-Many of these accidents are the result of the failure of instructors to incorporate single-pilot resource management (SRM) and risk management into flight training instruction of aeronautical decision-making (ADM). <2000 10,000 Total SRM is defined as the art of managing all the resources (both Pilot's Total Time (Hours) on board the aircraft and from outside sources) available to a pilot prior to and during flight to ensure a successful flight.
+Many of these accidents are the result of the failure of instructors to incorporate single-pilot resource management (SRM) and risk management into flight training instruction of aeronautical decision-making (ADM).
+SRM is defined as the art of managing all the resources (both on board the aircraft and from outside sources) available to a pilot prior to and during flight to ensure a successful flight.
 When properly applied, SRM is a key component of ADM.
-Additional discussion includes integral topics such as, the concepts of risk management, workload or task management, Duck-Under Syndrome to make it into an airport by a place of the state situational awareness, controlled flight into terrain (CFIT) This disposition impairs blig alternative course of action cud Runnins This occurs when a pilot tries to maintain visual contact with the awareness, and automation management. there is a bult-in margin of error in every an and a missed approach must be injusted.
-Spatial disorientation or collision with ground obelages may occur when be even more dangerous if the plot is not instrument rated or out and be even more dangerous if the plot is not instrument rated or out and the plot is not instrument.
-Duck-Under Syndrome Continuing Visual Flight Rules (VFR) Into Instrum Schallal dissorte medion or collision with proving object Continuing Vieual Filight Rules (VFR) into instrument of the state of nd the Alcort allowing events of the situation to control to be caused by allowing events of the situation to control to be discontinuously to be caused when the billion is getting behind the discontinuously to be caused when the billion is getting behind the discontinuously the billion is getting the control to be caused when the billion is getting the billion is getting the billion in the billion is getting the billion in the billion is getting the billion is getting the billion in the billion is getting the billion is getting the billion in the billion is getting the billion in the billion is getting the billion in the billion is getting the billion is getting the billion in the billion is getting the billion is getting the billion in the billion is getting the billion is getting the billion in the billion is getting the billion is getting the billion in the billion in the billion is getting the billion in the billio Scud Running MUTHER AND CHEST OF BUTTAIL A LOS A See Seather he divided he high Reserves ents is ger I'M SAFE CHECKLIST Margin of Safety -Do I have any symptoms?
-Medication-Have I been taking pro ver-the-counter drugs? -Am I under psychological pressur the job?
-Worried about financial matters, he problems, or family discord?
-Alcohol-Have I been drinking within 8 hours? applicabl Descent Belo The duck-under Fatigue-Am I tired and not adequately rested?
-Within 24 hours?
-Eating-Am I adequately nourished? ng Outside
+Additional discussion includes integral topics such as, the concepts of risk management, workload or task management, situational awareness, controlled flight into terrain (CFIT) awareness, and automation management.

 ADM is all about learning how to gather information, analyze it, and make decisions.
 It helps the pilot accurately assess and manage risk and make accurate and timely decisions.
-Although the flight is coordinated by a single person, the use of available resources, such as air traffic control (ATC) and flight service stations (FSS)/automated flight service stations (AFSS), replicates the principles of CRM.
+Although the flight is coordinated by a single person, the use of available resources, such as air traffic control (ATC) and flight service stations (FSS)/automated flight service stations (AFSS), replicates the principles of crew resource management (CRM) (see page 14-7).